tetherless-world/ontology-engineering/oe2022/dog-breed-ontology/demo.md

 <iframe src="files/queryStaticDemo.pdf" style="width: 100%; height: 600px;border: none;"></iframe>

 ## Queries

-These queries are meant to be run in the SNAP SPARQL tab in Protege.
-They can be run with normal SPARQL, but since that doesn't use the reasoner's inferences most of the queries will not return any results.
+These queries are meant to be run in SNAP SPARQL, and we used that tab in Protege.
+They can be run with normal SPARQL, but since that doesn't use the reasoner's inferences most of the queries will not return any results unless the inferences are made explicit.

 ### Query 1: What dog breed would meet the needs of a large family with allergies in a large home?
 Usage scenario covered: A large family consisting of 3 kids is looking for a dog.